astroval0/astroval0/README.md

 In depth knowledge of cheat systems, reverse engineering methods and security mechanisms.

-Experience using self hosted Perforce.
+Experience using Perforce Helix Core.

 Have a strong dislike of AI LLMs and their uses.